Pybounce/spiky_situation/README2.md

   - Probably need to add some more collision layers etc
 - Checkpoints do nothing
   - I changed it so when you die the whole level is rebuilt, so now checkpoints don't do a thing.

+#### Gamemodes

+- [ ] Life Based
+  - Given a certain amount of lives at the start
+  - See how many stages you can beat before you lose them all
+  - **IDEA** --> If you beat the par time on a stage, you get a life
+  - _QoL_ --> Timer only starts when you leave spawn tile? / Or can reset the map without loss of life if you're within 5 tiles of spawn